manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-sidekiq-on-heroku-with-redistogo-nano.markdown

 2. **1** worker dyno running Sidekiq, with **2** concurrency takes **4 Redis connections**
 3. **2** worker dyno running Sidekiq, with **2** concurrency takes **8 Redis connections**

-The default concurrency size of Sidekiq is set to 25 which means that without modifications you need at least 27 Redis connections for the Sidekiq server.
+The default concurrency size of Sidekiq is set to 25 which mean that without modifications you need at least 27 Redis connections for the Sidekiq server.

 ## My final code